nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0

-NCSDK-16782: The extended advertiser might not work with Bluetooth mesh Using the extended advertiser instead of the legacy advertiser can lead to getting composition data while provisioning to fail.
+NCSDK-16782: The extended advertiser might not work with Bluetooth Mesh Using the extended advertiser instead of the legacy advertiser can lead to getting composition data while provisioning to fail.
   This problem might manifest in the sample :ref:`bluetooth_ble_peripheral_lbs_coex`, as it is using the extended advertiser.